Skip to main content

 Advice and Counselling Service

-Whatever the reason for staff at Queen Mary can support and advise you.
+Whatever your reason for making the change, staff at Queen Mary can support and advise you.

 If you are choosing to make the change yourself then it is important not to rush into a decision until you have really thought about it.